panzerdp/dmitripavlutin.com/content/posts/145-remove-property/index.md

 The property removal using `delete` operator is mutable because it mutates (aka alters, modifies) the original object.

-In case if the property name to remove is determined dynamically, then you can use the square breakets syntax:
+In case if the property name to remove is determined dynamically, then you can use the square brackets syntax:

 ```javascript{7}
 const employee = {